Hanford Site: Camp Hanford

-During the war the Hanford Site was patroled by a Military Police detachment which, as of June 1945, had forty soldiers.
-In April 1947 they were replaced by GE security guards, who were issued with M8 Greyhound armored cars.
+During the war the Hanford Site was patrolled by a Military Police detachment which, as of June 1945, had forty soldiers.
+In April 1947, they were replaced by GE security guards, who were issued M8 Greyhound armored cars.
 The Army was concerned that U.S. plutonium production was centered at one vulnerable site.
 In March 1950 the 5th Anti-aircraft Artillery Group arrived to provide air defenses, and established its headquarters in North Richland.
 The group consisted of four battalions, the 83rd, 501st, 518th, and 519th Anti-aircraft Artillery Battalions, each of which had four batteries of 120 mm anti-aircraft guns.
-Each battery had four guns, which were deployed in sandbagged revetments on a 20 acre site with wooden, prefabricated metal and containing barracks, latrines, mess halls, motor pools, radars and administrative facilities.
+Each battery had four guns, which were deployed in sandbagged revetments on a 20 acre site with wooden, prefabricated metal and containing barracks, latrines, mess halls, motor pools, radars, and administrative facilities.

 The military base was designated "Camp Hanford" in 1951.
 The following year the guns were augmented by Nike Ajax missiles, which were deployed at three sites on Wahluke Slope and one on what is now the Fitzner-Eberhardt Arid Lands Ecology Reserve.
-Each site had two underground missile storage magazines, twenty missiles and eight missile launchers.
+Each site had two underground missile storage magazines, twenty missiles, and eight missile launchers.
 The Nike Ajax missiles were later replaced with Nike Hercules missiles.
 The development of intercontinental ballistic missiles made the missiles obsolete, and Camp Hanford became an outpost of Fort Lewis on July 1, 1959.
 The missile batteries were disbanded in 1960, and Camp Hanford was closed on March 31, 1961.